-São Francisco de Paula Rainfall & Precipitation: Monthly Averages and Year-Round Insights
+São Francisco de Paula Monthly Rainfall & Precipitation

 This page shows both the average monthly rainfall and the number of rainy days in São Francisco de Paula, Rio Grande do Sul, Brazil.
 The figures are based on a 30-year period (1990–2020) to provide a reliable average.
 Now, let's break down all the details for a clearer picture.

-São Francisco de Paula has a notably wet climate with abundant precipitation, recording 2108 mm of rainfall per year.
+São Francisco de Paula has a notably wet climate with abundant precipitation, recording 2108 mm (83 in) of rainfall per year.
+It does, however, have a distinct rainy season during certain months.
+Have a look at our detailed charts below to see how precipitation varies throughout the year.

 Monthly Precipitation Levels

-São Francisco de Paula experiences moderate seasonal variation in rainfall, with monthly averages ranging from 225 mm in January, the wettest month, and 134 mm in April, the driest month.
+São Francisco de Paula experiences moderate seasonal variation in rainfall, with monthly averages ranging from 225 mm (8.9 in) in January, the wettest month, and 134 mm (5.3 in) in April, the driest month.

-January, the wettest month, has a maximum daytime temperature of 28°C. During the driest month April you can expect a temperature of 24°C. For more detailed insights into the city’s temperatures, visit our São Francisco de Paula Temperature page.
+January, the wettest month, has a maximum daytime temperature of 28°C (82°F).
+During the driest month April you can expect a temperature of 24°C (75°F).
+For more detailed insights into the city's temperatures, visit our São Francisco de Paula Temperature page.

 The map below shows the annual precipitation across Brazil.
 You can also select the different months in case you are interested in a specific month.

-São Francisco de Paula’s average annual precipitation is 2108 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+São Francisco de Paula's average annual precipitation is 2108 mm (83 in).
+Let's compare this to some popular worldwide tourist destinations:

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.